 When a department or employee determines that an overpayment has occurred, the department or employee must notify the Human Resources Office in writing.
 Details must include the date the issue was discovered, the period of overpayment, the amount and type of overpayment (i.e. Regular wages, bonus, goal pay, etc.) and the reason for overpayment.

 - Do I have pay back the taxes that were deducted from my overpayment?
-If your overpayment was made in the same calendar year, generally, only the net amount of the overpayment must be repaid to The College.
+If your overpayment was made in the same calendar year, generally, only the net amount of the overpayment must be repaid to the university.

 - How long do I have to pay back the overpayment?
 Commonwealth Accounting Policies and Procedures (CAPP) Topic No. 50510, mandate that the repayment of overpayments must occur over the same period of time that the overpayment occurred.
 For example, an overpayment that happened in one pay period must be repaid in one pay period.